Table of Contents

 What is the Jet Stream?

 The jet stream is a narrow, meandering band of strong winds located in the upper troposphere, typically between 9 and 16 kilometers (30,000 to 52,000 feet) above the Earth's surface.
-These winds are driven by temperature contrasts between polar and tropical air masses and the planet's rotation.
-In the Northern Hemisphere, the jet stream generally flows from west to east, but its path is constantly shifting due to atmospheric dynamics such as Rossby waves and pressure systems.
+These winds are primarily driven by temperature contrasts between polar and tropical air masses combined with the Coriolis effect from the Earth's rotation.
+In the Northern Hemisphere, the jet stream generally flows from west to east, but its path is constantly shifting due to atmospheric dynamics such as Rossby waves and varying pressure systems.

 There are two primary jet streams in each hemisphere: the polar jet stream and the subtropical jet stream.
-The polar jet, stronger and more variable, separates cold polar air from warmer mid-latitude air.
-The subtropical jet, located closer to the equator, influences tropical weather and can interact directly with hurricanes.
-The strength and position of these jets are influenced by seasonal changes, El Niño–Southern Oscillation (ENSO), and other climate patterns.
+The polar jet, stronger and more variable, forms along the boundary separating cold polar air from warmer mid-latitude air.
+The subtropical jet, situated nearer to the equator, influences tropical weather systems and can interact directly with hurricanes.
+The strength, position, and configuration of these jets vary seasonally and are influenced by larger climate phenomena such as the El Niño–Southern Oscillation (ENSO).

 How the Jet Stream Works

-The jet stream is not a uniform, continuous current but rather a series of high-speed cores embedded in a larger flow.
-Its meanders, called ridges and troughs, correspond to high- and low-pressure systems at the surface.
-A ridge (northward bulge) often brings warm, stable weather, while a trough (southward dip) can usher in cold air and storms.
-The jet stream's wind speed can exceed 200 mph, though typical speeds are in the 100–150 mph range.
+The jet stream is not a uniform, continuous current but rather a series of high-speed cores embedded within a broader atmospheric flow.
+Its meanders, called ridges (northward bulges) and troughs (southward dips), correspond to high- and low-pressure systems at the surface.
+Ridges typically bring warmer, more stable weather, while troughs allow colder air and storm systems to penetrate southward.

 The Interaction Between Hurricanes and the Jet Stream

-Hurricanes are intense tropical low-pressure systems that draw their energy from warm ocean waters.
-Once they form, their movement is largely controlled by the large-scale atmospheric environment, and the jet stream is a primary component of that environment.
-The interaction can be broken down into three main effects: steering, intensity modulation, and structural changes.
+Hurricanes are intense tropical low-pressure systems that extract energy from warm ocean waters.
+Once formed, their movement and evolution are significantly influenced by the larger-scale atmospheric environment, particularly the jet stream.
+The interaction between hurricanes and the jet stream can be understood through three key processes: steering, intensity modulation, and structural changes.

 Steering: The Jet Stream as a Storm Driver